Jon-AtAWS/opensearch-ml-quickstart/README.md

 ### ML Model Hierarchy

-The model system represents one of the most sophisticated aspects of the toolkit, implementing a well-designed class hierarchy that abstracts different model types and hosting scenarios.
+The model system implements a class hierarchy that abstracts different model types and hosting scenarios.
 This design allows the same application code to work seamlessly with local models deployed within your OpenSearch cluster or remote models hosted on external services like Amazon Bedrock or SageMaker.

-The hierarchy follows object-oriented design principles with a clear inheritance structure:

 ```
 MlModel (Abstract Base Class)